Millthorpe railway station: Services

 Millthorpe railway station is served by NSW TrainLink's daily Central West XPT service operating between Sydney and Dubbo.
-As this station is a request stop, the train stops only if passengers booked to board/alight here.
+As this station is a request stop, the train stops only if passengers booked to board or alight here.

 Heritage listing

 Its location at the end of Pym Street closes the vista of the main street and gives it a prominence in the townscape of considerable significance.
 It is an important civic building in an historic town setting exhibiting fine proportion and detailing.
 Millthorpe station is one of four examples of this station type, the others being St Peters (1883), Riverstone (1887) and Spring Hill (1884) (demolished).
 It is the only intact surviving country example and is of high significance.

 Millthorpe railway station was listed on the New South Wales State Heritage Register on 2 April 1999.